doebialale/Mouse-Jiggler/README.md

 # Mouse-Jiggler

-This is a Powershell script that turns on and off the scroll lock on your keyboard.
+This Mouse-Jiggler is actually a Keyboard Jiggler, but it is named Mouse Jiggler for easy recognition of what it does which is keeping your computer awake.
+This is a Powershell application that turns on and off the Scroll lock on your keyboard.
 The idea is to prevent your computer from sleeping.

 To use this script, do the following:
 1. Download the MouseJigglerPowershell.ps1 file
 2. Right-click on it and select "Run with Powershell".